2020PB/police-brutality/reports/Colorado.md

 ### Police shoot protester from behind with tear gas canister | June 2nd

-An activist and member of the Use of Force committee for Denver Police says officers rolled a tear gas canister toward her and shot her in the bacck with pepper balls as she retreated.
+An activist and member of the Use of Force committee for Denver Police says officers rolled a tear gas canister toward her and shot her in the back with pepper balls as she retreated.

 tags: shoot, tear-gas, tear-gas-canister, pepper-ball